 “Don’t your weddings last a week?”

-It’s a common question that many of us have heard before and it’s not far from the truth.
+It’s a common question that many of us have heard before when we are planning a Pakistani wedding and it’s not far from the truth.
 Organizing all of these events can not only be time consuming, but also incredibly draining on the bank account.

 Mariam Rehman a newlywed based in Minneapolis, United States says it doesn’t have to be this way.
 She shares her tips on how to save money on a Pakistani wedding.